 The Zendo Project’s Impact

-These are some of the ways in which the Zendo Project is unique and impactful:
+These are some of the ways in which the Zendo Project is unique and has made an impact:

-- Reached thousands with our videos and educational materials
+- Reached over 100,000 with our videos and educational materials.

-- Strengthened communities and provided outreach and services in the United States, Costa Rica, Africa, Portugal, Mexico
+- Strengthened international communities and has providing outreach and services in the United States, Costa Rica, Africa, Portugal

 Our current impact in the transformational festival circuit is only addressing a fraction of the individuals and communities that could potentially benefit from our services, education, and outreach.